prathameshd30/prime-headers/README.md

 ### Checklist
 - Each function, with pointer params, should check for NULL for each pointer param,
 - Have a thorough deletion mechanism for each data structure.
-- Set unused pointers to return wherever applicable.
 - Library functions in snake_case_##ANY_SUFFIX().
-- All reallocs need to be first assigned to temp variables to avoid losing data.
+- All reallocs need to be first assigned to temp variables, so as to not lose access to data..

 ### To build and test locally
 After ensuring you have the prerequisite dependencies (CMake and Valgrind). run these commands in the root directory of the repository.